-In 2017, we achieved ISO 13485:2016 certification, enabling us to manufacture products for use in diagnostic and therapeutic applications.
+In 2017, we were ISO 13485:2016 certified, enabling us to manufacture products for use as medical devices, including diagnostics and bioproduction of therapeutics.
 Our certification allows us to offer solutions across the entire customer product development workflow, supporting their need for materials in greater volume and that meet increasingly stringent regulatory requirements.

 On January 14, 2019, we entered into the THP Transaction, pursuant to which THP acquired majority control of the company.
-As of March 31, 2021, THP owned 83% of our outstanding voting stock.
+As of December 31, 2020, THP owned 83% of our outstanding voting stock.
 The change of control effected by the THP Transaction resulted in a new basis of accounting beginning on January 14, 2019 and the financial reporting periods are presented as follows:

-- the "2019 Predecessor Period" means the period from January 1, 2019 through January 13, 2019; - the "2019 Successor Period" means the period from January 14, 2019 through December 31, 2019; - the "2020 Successor Period" means the year ended December 31, 2020; - the "2020 Interim Successor Period" means the three months ended March 31, 2020; and - the "2021 Interim Successor Period" means the three months ended March 31, 2021.
+- the "2019 Predecessor Period" means the period from January 1, 2019 through January 13, 2019; - the "2019 Successor Period" means the period from January 14, 2019 through December 31, 2019; and - the "2020 Successor Period" means the year ended December 31, 2020.